WHY VISIT THE UNITED ARAB EMIRATES

 The most pleasant season, which can be described as winter, is between October and April, and the weather is fairly mild, which can be as low as 10° C on the coolest mornings, but reach 28° C in the afternoon.
 It can even rain sometimes during this season… sporadically enough because the country knows only about 10 days of rain over a full year!
 On the other hand, from June to September, the summer season is torrid, with temperatures between 30 and 40° C, and sometimes exceeding 50° C. To this is added an important humidity difficult to support, greatly limiting the activities outside.

-Following a list of typical festival and celebrations of UAE.
+Following a list of typical festivals and celebrations of UAE.

 - Dubai Marathon: In January, the Dubai Marathon takes center stage.
-There are 1.8 mile (three km), 6.2 mile (10 km), and 31 mile (50 km) races, with the winners receiving large sums of money.
+There are 1.8 miles (three km), 6.2 miles (10 km), and 31 miles (50 km) races, with the winners receiving large sums of money.
 Thousands of participants come to the UAE to join, with an increasing number of runners every year.

 - Dubai Shopping Festival: Shopaholics need to remember to breathe because the Dubai Shopping Festival is a month-long event.
 Every mall in the city reduces its prices during January and February, attracting thousands from around the globe.
 There are concerts and entertainment as a backdrop.

 - Dubai Desert Classic: Every year, the best golfers from around the world make their way to Dubai, where the Desert Classic takes place.
 The prize money allures the best of the best and the spectators if they can get a hold of the highly coveted tickets.
 The tournament is held at the Emirates Golf Club in March.